 WALK PLAN: As discussed for runners, prepare now to find an incline for a hill workout.
 The walk plan hill repeats are first scheduled in week 6 so there’s plenty of time to investigate and plan ahead before starting.
 It’s also a good idea to obtain medical clearance for these activities if you have had joint/skeletal problems in the past.

 Warmup by walking for 20 minutes on a flat stretch, walk up then down on an incline that takes about 2 minutes to climb then 2 minutes to descend.
 Three to 4 cycles of uphill-downhill repeats will take about 12-16 minutes.
 After a 5-minute cool-down walk, you are finished!

 Both runner and walker plans (below) are also on the RESOURCES page:

-Just think, the days are getting longer, and you are getting stronger if you are incorporating the strength work into the week’s work (especially the lower body sessions) and performing the dynamic warm-ups.
+Just think, the days are getting longer and you are getting stronger, especially if you are performing the lower and upper body strength work of each week’s plan and the dynamic warm-ups.

 RUN & MOVE HAPPY!

 BRIDGE TO PHYSICAL SELF

 Running, walking, and fitness activities enable us to experience our physical selves in a world mostly accessed through use of fingers on a mobile device.